Imprint

 Data protection

-With this data protection declaration we inform you which personal data we process in connection with our www.int-ext.com website and our other offers.
-In particular, we provide information about which personal data we process for what purpose, how and where.
-With this data protection declaration, we also inform you about the rights of persons whose data we process.
+With this data protection declaration we inform you which personal data we process in connection with our activities and activities including our www.int-ext.com website.
+In particular, we provide information as to why, how and where we process which personal data.
+We also provide information about the rights of people whose data we process.

-Our offer is subject to Swiss data protection law and any applicable foreign data protection law, in particular that of the European Union (EU) with the General Data Protection Regulation (GDPR).
+We are subject to Swiss data protection law and any applicable foreign data protection law, such as that of the European Union (EU) with the General Data Protection Regulation (GDPR).
 The European Commissionacknowledgesthat Swiss data protection law guarantees adequate data protection.

 Responsibility for the processing of personal data: